Albany Community Police Review Board

 For nearly two decades, the Citizens Police Review Board (later renamed the Community Police Review Board) operated under a restricted review model, lacking the authority to conduct independent investigations or compel the production of witnesses or documents independently of the Common Council through subpoenas.
 This early iteration of the CPRB was primarily focused on reviewing and monitoring the Albany Police Department’s Office of Professional Standards (OPS) investigations into alleged misconduct.

-2020 – City of Albany Policing Reform and Reinvention Collaborative
+2020 – Community Police Review Board Members’ Participation in the City of Albany Policing Reform and Reinvention Collaborative

 The turning point came in 2020, following the tragic murder of George Floyd by a Minneapolis police officer, which triggered a public outcry for reform in the City of Albany.